textileio/papers/draft.md

 Before Actions from the client-side are introduced into the system, they are encoded as Events using the Event Codec.
-Here, the core function is to transform (i.e., encode/decode) and apply Transaction Actions.
+Here, the core function is to transform (i.e. encode/decode) and apply Transaction Actions.
 An Event Codec is therefore an internal abstraction layer used to:

 1. Transform Actions made in a write Transaction into an (array of) Events